 Secure employment is essential to social reintegration and rehabilitation of offenders and juvenile delinquents.
 To improve their employability and provide job placement assistance more effectively, the Ministry of Justice and the Ministry of Health, Labour and Welfare agreed to strengthen their coordination in the provision of services.
-For example, Public Employment Security Offices will provide support in preparing for employment while the offender is still in prison.
-To ease the anxieties of potential employers, trial employment programmes and employer-fidelity-bond schemes are provided as well.
+For example, Public Employment Security Offices provides support in preparing for employment while the offender is still in prison.
+To ease the anxieties of potential employers, trial employment programmes and fidelity guarantee system are provided as well.

-In 2012, of the 7,921 probationers and parolees who enrolled in the job assistance scheme, 2,684 secured employment.
+In 2017, of the 7,794 parolees and probationers who enrolled in the job assistance scheme, 3,152 secured employment.